 11. Excellent ROI

-Email marketing continues to provide the highest return on investment of any online channel.
-This is something we've seen firsthand and came out of the research we conducted with Smart Insights (see chart below).
-This results from all the factors mentioned above.
-If you execute and measure your email marketing activities the right way, they will become a proven source of revenue for your business.
+Email marketing still gives the best return on investment compared to any other online method.
+We've seen this ourselves, and it's backed by research we did with Smart Insights (check out the chart below).
+This happens because of all the factors we've discussed.
+If you run and track your email marketing the right way, it will become a reliable way to bring in money for your business.

 How effective are different marketing channels?
 Email Marketing & Automation Excellence Report |